-The Madonna lily flower is a striking white bloom that grows from bulbs.
-The planting and care of these bulbs is a little different from other lilies though.
+The Madonna lily flower is a striking, white bloom that grows from bulbs.
+The planting and care of these bulbs are a little different from other lilies though.
 Make sure you understand the particular needs of Madonna lilies so you can nurture a spectacular show of spring flowers next year.

 Growing Madonna Lilies

 Madonna lily (Lilium candidum) is one of the oldest cultivated varieties of lily.
-The stunning blooms on this plant are pure white, trumpet shaped, and between 2 and 3 inches (5-8 cm.) long.
+The stunning blooms on this plant are pure white, trumpet-shaped, and between 2 and 3 inches (5-7.5 cm.) long.
 The bright yellow pollen in the center of each flower contrasts strikingly with the white petals.

 You’ll get lots of these pretty flowers too, as Madonna lily is known as a prolific bloomer.
 Expect up to 20 per stem.
 In addition to the visual display, these flowers emit a delightful fragrance.